This post may contain affiliate links. Please read our disclosure policy.

 How To Make Sheet Pan Greek Chicken

-These step-by-step photos and instructions help you visualize how to make Greek chicken for one person.
+These photos and instructions help you visualize how to make Greek chicken for one person.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Preheat the Oven: Heat your oven to 425°F (220°C).
 In a small bowl, whisk together the lemon juice, olive oil, garlic, oregano, Dijon mustard, salt, and pepper to make the marinade (about 1/3 cup).